-The Oneida Nation is located in northeast Wisconsin, about 11-miles west of Green Bay via WI 54.
+The Oneida Nation is located in northeast Wisconsin, about 11 miles west of Green Bay via WI 54.
 There are 17,147 enrolled citizens with approximately 3,100 living on or near the reservation.
 Because it is a "checkerboard" reservation, Oneida is a mix of urban, suburban and rural lands.
 Oneida has developed land for economic and housing needs, and has also taken steps to preserve and restore wetlands and forests.
 Originally part of the Iroquois Confederacy, the Oneyote'a:ka:-People of the Standing Stone (Oneida) - lived in what is now central New York State.

 Oneida historically was a matriarchal society with three clans: Turtle, Bear and Wolf.
 Clans and kinship were passed down through the mother's side of the family.
 Women were in charge of agriculture and choosing chiefs.
 Traditional crops were the Three Sisters: corn, beans and squash.
-The Oneida supported the Colonists against the British during the American Revolutionary War.
-However, in 1823, after the war, Oneidas were pressured by land speculators to move to what was known as the Michigan Territory.
+In 1823, after the Revolutionary War, the Oneidas were pressured by land speculators to move to what was known as the Michigan Territory.
 Many of the Oneida carried on their livelihood of farming on the 65.400-acre reservation.
 The Dawes Act of 1887 divided the reservation into individual allotments for Oneida citizens.
 Eventually, a majority of the acreage was sold or lost to unpaid taxes.

 In 1934, the federal government reversed the allotment policy under the Indian Reorganization Act.
-The Oneida wrote a new constitution and reorganized their tribal government in 1936, and purchased 1,270 acres of land the following vear.
-In 1976.
-Oneida citizens Sandra Ninham and Alma Webster started holding bingo games to help pay for the utilities at the new Oneida Civic Center.
-Eventually, as Indian gaming expanded, Oneida was able to use gaming funds to purchase more lands within the borders of its 65,400-acre reservation including an apple orchard and the Cultural Heritage grounds.
+The Oneida wrote a new constitution and reorganized their tribal government in 1936, and purchased 1,270 acres of land the following year.
+In 1976, Oneida citizens Sandra Ninham and Alma Webster started holding bingo games to help pay for the utilities at the new Oneida Civic Center.
+Eventually, as Indian gaming expanded, Oneida was able to use gaming funds to purchase more lands within the borders of its 65,400acre reservation, including an apple orchard and the Cultural Heritage grounds.